logotype

 My father's father, had also been a drummer, fronting his own 12 piece dance band in the 1920s - 1940s, while I understand that even my great grandfather was also a musician, so I guess it was in the blood?!

-Below is a recently found image of my late Grandfather Frank Collins Snr, seen here at the microphone rather than on the drums with one of the bands, circa 1944.
+Below is a recently found image of my late Grandfather Frank Collins Snr, seen here at the microphone rather than on the drums with one of the bands, circa 1944 and with a fabulous Traps set in front of him.

 Since that final day of 1975, I have always been around drums in some capacity and I was destined for a career within or around the music industry.